Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And really across all of these, my hope is that what will occur is that as we figure out that AI doesn't work well in this domain, it'll force people back into the in-person.

-One example here would be, let's say, for example, Joe, you and I were going to go on a show together or just go do something together.
+One example here would be, let's say, for example, Joe, like you and I were going to go on a show together or just go do something together.

-If I have an AI agent, for example, that sort of spontaneously reaches out to you and messages you, and then your AI agent responds back and it's scheduled, and maybe there's a whole conversation that happens, but neither of us are even aware that the conversation even happened, right?
+If I have an AI agent, for example, that sort of spontaneously reaches out to you and messages you and then your AI agent responds back and it's scheduled and maybe there's a whole conversation that happens, but neither of us are even aware that the conversation even happened, right?

 And at a certain point, we sort of lose trust in those sorts of interactions where there isn't a firm handshake, where there aren't two people in the room together.